joelvaneenwyk/obsidian-task-calendar/README.md

 ## Refactoring Notice ⚠️

-I am currently refactoring this plugin with NextUI components, to make this plugin more maintainable and expandable, more features and better visualization will come with this major revision!
+This plugin is currently being refactored to use `NextUI` components with the aim to make this plugin more maintainable, easier to add new features, and have better visuals!

 Here is a very early preview, please do leave an issue if you have any thoughts!